-6/2021 - We have a new Form A: Source Selection & Price Reasonableness Form!
-This new UCOP form is to be used for all federal orders at and over $10,000, AND non-federal orders at and over $100k.
+7/2021 - We have a new Form A: Source Selection & Price Reasonableness Form!
+This new UCSB form is to be used for all federal contract purchases over $10,000, federal grant/cooperative agreement purchases over $50,000, and non-federal orders over $100,000.

 There may be restrictions on what can or cannot be purchased on certain types of accounts (i.e., federal, agency-funded).
 Below are some frequently asked questions and helpful information regarding governing laws and tips on documentation procedures.

 When the Office of Research has received and assigned a Federal Award (Contract, Grant, or Cooperative Agreement) to a department or particular PI, the Extramural Funds division of Business & Financial Services assigns a Fund number to the Account String.
 In general, the federal fund blocks are: